AlexAbaba12/NEIS_job_app/README.md

-# NEIS - Naga Employment Information System
+# NEIS - Naga Employment Information System (Job Application Process Module)

 NEIS is a modern, full-stack job application platform designed specifically for the Naga City community.
 It consists of a feature-rich Android mobile application for job seekers and a comprehensive web-based admin panel for employers and administrators.